 This section describes the variety of resources available to graduate students for advice and counsel—whether for individual concerns, career planning, support for student groups on campus, or informal discussions about the day-to-day life of a graduate student—with folks “in the know.”
 Looking for even more resources?
 See the Professional development page on the MIT Student Resources site.

 To hear directly about many upcoming events, sign up for the Global Education and Career Development (GECD) Graduate Career News list and the Graduate Student Council Professional Development e-mail list.

-Become a graduate community fellow for 2015-16
+Become a graduate community fellow

 Interested in joining a cadre of graduate students who work on projects and assignments that enhance graduate community in unique ways?
 Limited openings are still available for 2015-16 Graduate Community Fellows.
 Receive a monthly stipend while you gain experience.
 Positions will be filled on a rolling basis.
 Open positions include:

 - Graduate Orientation: position available for summer/fall 2016

 For additional information, please see the positions website.
 Apply now!